TheMarlboroMan/js-tile-mapper/README.md

 # FAQ:

+- How can a custom set be designed?.
+	Just be sure that the top-left tile is "transparent", something you intepret as "nothing" in your game.

+- Can I use custom sets if I am working online?.
+	Yep, but you will need to import the set each time you want to work with the map.

-- How do I use custom sets?
+- How do permanently add custom sets ?
 	Check the assets/sets.json file.
 You can add sets here. "titulo" is a value for the selector, "css" is a name that must be unique and you can choose, "src" is the path to your tile file, "cw" and "ch" are cell width and height in pixels.
 	Be sure your images are "evenly sized", that is, the reminder of img_w / cell_w or img_h / cell_h must be zero.

-- How can a custom set be designed?.
-	Just be sure that the top-left tile is "transparent", something you intepret as "nothing" in your game.

-- Can I use custom sets if I am working online?.
-	So far you can't.
-Just download the project and use it from your computer.

 # TODO:

-- Add custom set loading.
-- Erase order.
-It does nothing.
 - Test import of multiple layers.
 - Do it ECMA6 style.
 	- We could get rid of a lot of var aquello=this;.